-I believe that we have put together a very good issue for you this time and hope you enjoy the material on the Lockheed Electra and all the why not drop the author a line and let him know YOU, the World Airline Hobby Club member.
+I believe that we have put together a very good issue for you this time and hope you enjoy other articles.
+If you do enjoy a certain article, why not drop the author a line and let him know YOU, the World Airline Hobby Club member.